xavmarch13/dataffoneurs-story/_posts/2024-12-11-general-emotion.md

 This pattern reflects the structure of many narratives, where lighter emotions provide balance, and darker emotions drive conflict, with resolution or positivity prevailing by the end.

-### Time-series analysis

-### 1. Data Collection and Categorization

-Neo used movie summaries from the CMU Movie Summary Corpus and was provided with additional data scraped from Wikipedia.
-Each movie was tagged with its primary genre(s), enabling Neo to group emotional arcs by genre for comparative analysis.

-Because of the astronomic number of genres in the data (about 360), Neo decided to handcraft a mapping to go down from 300 plus genres of movies to about a dozen.
-While Neo's mapping may be a point of discussion among movie enthousiasts, Neo find it a good approximation to a more general genre classification.

-Neo pauses.
-“Reduction,” he murmurs.
-“Finding simplicity in the noise.
-It’s like filtering out the static in the Matrix.”

-Neo first take a look at the genres distribution in films.
-Drama is the most common genre, accounting for the largest proportion at approximately 26%.
-This is followed by comedy and thriller, which hold significant but smaller shares.
-The distribution suggests a diverse set of genres without a single dominant category, reflecting the varied preferences in cinematic storytelling.

-Neo smirks.
-“Drama.
-Of course.
-Conflict defines us, doesn’t it?
-The choices we make, the consequences we endure.
-But diversity in stories… that’s the humanity behind it all.”

 # Emotions and genres